Code-Institute-Submissions/CI_PP1_GS/README.md

 ### User Stories

 #### First-time User
-1. As a first time user, I want to know where the gym is lokated.
+1. As a new user, I want to know where the gym is lokated.
-2. As a first time user, I want to know the price range.
+2. As a new user, I want to know the price range.
-3. As a first time user, I want to know about the opening hours.
+3. As a new user, I want to know about the opening hours.
-4. As a first time user, I want to know what services the gym offers.
+4. As a new user, I want to know what services the gym offers.
-5. As a first time user, I want to get in touch with the gym about the programmes.
+5. As a new user, I want to get in touch with the gym about the programmes.

 #### Returning User
 6. As a returning user, I want to see the price range.
 7. As a returnign user, I want to know the opening times.
 8. As a returning user, I want to find the gym on social media.
-9. As a returning user, I want to get directions to the gym.

 #### Site Owner
+9. As the site owner, I want to get directions to the gym.
 10. As the site owner, I want users to see the programs we offer.
 11. As the site owner, I want user to see that the opening hours are flexible.
 12. As the site owner, I want users to get to know about Gym Stars.